kin-labs/kin-ios-ramp-demo/README.md

 ```
         view.addSubview(getRamp)
 ```
-Add
+Add the button to the subview layouts  (Line 209 in the demo)

 ```
         getRamp.frame = getRampButtonFrame
         getRamp.layer.cornerRadius = getRampButtonFrame.height / 2.0
 ```

-Ramp's SDK requires the RampDelegate protocol three required methods to be added (Line 351)
+Then to finish the implementation, add the RampDelegate protocol.
+Ramp's SDK requires three required methods to be added (Line 351)

 ```
 extension ViewController: RampDelegate {